 Confirmation allows us the opportunity to ask difficult questions about God and the world, search for our voice together as Christians, write the story of our faith journey and explore what it means to be a member of the United Methodist Church.
 We explore by committing to learn together throughout the year, participating in service projects, serving in worship, and reflecting on the journey through writing and reflection with member of the congregation.

 Confirmation is geared toward students in 7th & 8th grade, but is open to older students who have not yet been confirmed but are interested in exploring.
-Our current class will be confirmed on May 15th, 2016.
-Our next confirmation class will start in September 2017.
-For more information, contact Deacon Tina.
+The next confirmation class will start in October 2019.
+For more information, contact Elizabeth Ross.

 Many of our students have a heart for mission and social justice.
 We provide opportunities for students to live out their faith in the world through service projects at organizations like Northcott Neighborhood House, Hebron House of Hospitality, & United Methodist Children Services.
 Our students have also participated in mission trips/urban immersion trips where they have learned more about issues of poverty and justice in our cities and communities.